csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

     - RETRO ([borgeaud et al. 2022](https://arxiv.org/abs/2112.04426)) - nearest neighbors to model's input are retrieved, encoded, and conditioned on with chunked cross-attention
     - memorizing transformers ([wu...szegedy, 2022](https://arxiv.org/abs/2203.08913)) - knn-based learned indexing + retrieval at training time.
       - at test time, you just need to index the entire context and the model will be able to use it
+- decoding: greedy, nucleus sampling
+  - contrastive decoding ([li et al. 2022](https://arxiv.org/abs/2210.15097)) - decode based on the difference between a large and small LLM

 # misc

+## direct weight inspection

-## transformer circuits / reverse-engineering / editing
+### transformer circuits

 - nice paper list [here](https://www.neelnanda.io/mechanistic-interpretability/favourite-papers)